J-e-s-u-e-l/Web/README.md

 # Web
-Webpages
-a webpage designed with HTML and CSS
+A webpage designed with HTML and CSS